 Contract end date – This is when your current contract ends.
 If you exit the contract early – you will most likely be charged.
 Additionally, if you fail to renew or renegotiate your business energy contract prior to its expiration date – you could easily find yourself sinking in contracts that we like to call expensive traps.

 Bonus: You can also find a Climate Change Levy (CCL) on your bill, depending on which sector your business falls under.
-The CCL is a government levy that some business consumers are obliged to pay for every unit of NON-renewable energy they use.
+It’s an obligation for some businesses to pay the CCL.
 This type of tax aims to encourage businesses to become more environmentally responsible by reducing carbon emissions to combat climate change.

 Businesses that have a domestic element to them (B&Bs, Campsites, Care homes) don’t have to pay the CCL.

 Has it been a year since you received a gas and/or electricity bill?
 Suppliers are not allowed to charge their customers for the amount of energy consumed MORE than 12 months ago.

 Meaning, you don’t have to pay for all the energy you have used, based on ‘back billing’ rules.

 Is your energy supplier trying to overcharge you?